How to Safely Return to Running After Having a Baby

 For postpartum mothers who had pregnancies without complications and vaginal deliveries, the general recommendations are to return to low-impact exercise as soon as a few days after delivery (source).
 C-section recovery can take longer and varies from person to person, so always consult your physician before returning to even low-impact exercise.
 Recovery time before returning to low-impact exercise may also be increased if you had a complicated vaginal delivery or a complicated pregnancy.

-These recommendations to return to exercise, however, are for light low-impact exercise such as walking and for core rehabilitation exercises (more on that below!).
+These recommendations to return to exercise, however, are for light low-impact exercise such as walking and for core rehabilitation exercises.
 The turn to high-impact exercises such as running is contingent on many other factors, so the process of returning to that takes much longer.

 When can I start running postpartum?